Tutor information

 This course provides a detailed introduction to microeconomics.
 On completion of the course, students will have the ability to understand and apply the principles of microeconomics at first-year undergraduate level.

-This course evaluates the development of economic thought through the eyes of Greek, Chinese, Indian and European traditions before exploring economic thought in the context of the 20th century.
+This short online course evaluates the development of economic thought through the eyes of Greek, Chinese, Indian and European traditions before exploring economic thought in the context of the 20th century.